Why do we need a DNA?

 Be an enthusiastic agent of the DNA - spread the word, refer to it in your communication, ensure that your daily activities are in line with our DNA, teach others about the DNA, and help new employees get to know the DNA.

 Old features keep us behind.
-They prevent us from moving fast into the
+They prevent us from moving fast

 If you see procedures that are no longer needed, features in the product that are no longer in use, or no longer bring us value, obsolete documents etc. - remove them!
 Removing obsolete procedures/code/features greatly simplifies our product and daily work, makes it easier to change things going forward, makes us leaner and more efficient!